mikependon/RepoDB/Docs/pages/connectionoperations.rst

-Repository Operations
+Connection Operations
 =====================

 .. highlight:: c#

-A repository contain different operations to manipulate the data from the database.
-All operations that repository has are just abstracted methods from the `System.Data.IDbConnection` object extended methods.

-Below are the list of the abstracted operations of the repository.
+A connection object contains different operations as extended methods to manipulate the data from the database.
+Below are the list of common operations widely used.

 - **BatchQuery**: is used to query a record from the database by batch.
 It returns an enumerable list of `DataEntity` object.
 - **BulkInsert**: is used to bulk-insert the records in the database.
 It returns the number of inserted rows from the database.